LearnOnDemandSystems/docs/lod/acp-creation-process.md

     }
 }
 ```
    > NOTE: The above ACP uses some advanced techniques, namely functions, to limit resource names and regions.
-For  infomation on how to use functions in an ACP, please see see the next topic.
+For  information on how to use functions in an ACP, please see see the next topic.

 ## Advanced ACP creation topics